sadevana/best-to-do-ever/README.md

 ## 📱 Installation
 Clone the repository.
 Open in Xcode.
-Run the simulator or install on your iOS device.
+Run the simulator or install it on your iOS device.

 ` git clone https://github.com/sadevana/best-to-do-ever`